wighawag/eip-2585/README.md

 Another important EIP that would help here is [EIP-1930](https://eips.ethereum.org/EIPS/eip-1930) as the EVM call have poor support for passing an exact amount of gas to a call.

 It is also worth noting the importance of the `baseGas` parameter here too, as this make our implementation independent of opcode pricing while ensuring the relayer can account for the extra gas required to execute the meta transaction processing cost.
-Other implementation like GSN hardcode values in their contract, which is vulnerable to opcode pricing changes

-Note that while it is possible to implement the refund on top of the proposal, as soon as we want the user to pay for the meta-tx (in a token for example), we will have to request yet another signature.
-We find it would be much convenient to have it implemented here.
-It is always possible for user to set a tokenGasPrice of zero if they have access to a repayer

 ### C) Token Transfer / Approval

-While an earlier version of EIP-1776 supported token transfer as primitive, the latest does not as the same can be achieved with batch meta transaction that EIP-2585 supports
+While an earlier version of EIP-1776 supported token transfer as primitive, the latest does not as the same can be achieved with batch meta transaction that EIP-2585 supports.
+See demo.

 ### D) MetaTx Signer Verification

-Finally, another differentation possible for non-account based meta transaction is how the signer is being picked up by the recipient.
+Another differentiation possible for non-account based meta transaction is how the signer is being picked up by the recipient.

-An earlier version of EIP-1776 was using the first paramater as it was easy to support, but the appending of signer data at the end of the call data is more generic
+An earlier version of EIP-1776 was using the first parameter as it was easy to support, but the appending of signer data at the end of the call data is more generic and is what EIP-2585 uses.

 ### E) meta tx failure responsibility